 8. Expedited public financings and private placements

-A short-form prospectus describes the securities being offered, and incorporates by reference certain documents previously prepared and filed by the issuer - such as the most recent AIF, management information circular, annual and interim financial statements, and any material change reports.
+A short-form prospectus describes the securities being offered, and incorporates by reference certain documents previously prepared and filed by the issuer - such as its current AIF, management information circular, annual and interim financial statements, and any material change reports.
 The short-form prospectus is usually cleared by securities regulators across Canada within one week.

 9. Prospectus-exempt distributions

 Certain exemptions permit issuers to distribute securities without filing a prospectus.
 Most notably, these exemptions include distributions to accredited investors and employees, and distributions of securities (other than to individuals) with an acquisition cost to the purchaser of not less than $150,000 in cash.